BREAKING THE CAMEL’S BACK

 Animal Liberation is calling for:

-3) The urgent need to publicly review (through a public consultation process) and update the Model Code of Practice for the Welfare of Animals: The Camel, to bring it into alignment with public expectations and Veterinary science encouraging the incorporation of the Code into all Commonwealth, State and Territory animal welfare legislation;
+• The urgent need to publicly review (through a public consultation process) and update the Model Code of Practice for the Welfare of Animals: The Camel, to bring it into alignment with public expectations and Veterinary science encouraging the incorporation of the Code into all Commonwealth, State and Territory animal welfare legislation;

-5) When and where evidence is provided and proven, perpetrators of animal cruelty are held to account with appropriate and objective investigative processes and outcomes, with full public transparency.
+• When and where evidence is provided and proven, perpetrators of animal cruelty are held to account with appropriate and objective investigative processes and outcomes, with full public transparency.

-Why are we going public?
+Why have we gone public?

 The urgent need for legislative reform to protect the welfare and well-being of camels, to hold governments, regulators, and industry to account, and to protect consumers.